wahlelis/Semesterproject_FS23_CMA/Readme.md

 To characterise the moving pattern of mountainbiking we will use Lisa\'s recorded data with the posmo app.
 To compare it with other moving patterns we might use data from the data pool of our class.

-For the evaluation of the turning angles, sinuosity and speed, the exact date is irrelevant.
-The sampling rate on the other hand, is needed.
-We will conduct the analysis based on our own moving data mentioned above.
+To detect which are the mountainbike trajectories, we might need a map of some mountainbike trails or a basemap to localize likely mountainbike paths?
+E.g. movement data within a city might not be part of a mountainbike trail, we assume that mountainbike trails are localised in steep and rural environments.

-To prove our findings of the mountainbike trajectories, we might need a map of some mountainbike trails or a basemap to localize likely mountainbike paths?
+For ground truthing the mountainbike trajectories, we might need a map of some mountainbike trails or a basemap to localize likely mountainbike paths.
 E.g. movement data within a city might not be part of a mountainbike trail, we assume that mountainbike trails are localised in steep and rural environments.
 This could be an alternative to the detection based on moving patterns.

 ## Analytical concepts

 <!-- Which analytical concepts will you use?
 What conceptual movement spaces and respective modelling approaches of trajectories will you be using?
 What additional spatial analysis methods will you be using? -->